Diving chamber: Hyperbaric transport

 It is sometimes necessary to transport a diver with severe symptoms of decompression illness to a more suitable facility for treatment, or to evacuate people in a hyperbaric environment which is threatened by a high risk hazard.
 A hyperbaric stretcher may be useful to transport a single person, a portable chamber is intended for use transporting a casualty with a chamber attendant, and hyperbaric rescue and escape systems are used to transfer groups of people.
 Occasionally a closed bell may be used to transfer a small number (up to about 3) of divers between one hyperbaric facility and another when the necessary infrastructure is available.

 Hyperbaric stretcher

 A hyperbaric stretcher is a lightweight pressure vessel for human occupancy (PVHO) designed to accommodate one person undergoing initial hyperbaric treatment during or while awaiting transport or transfer to a treatment chamber.

-Portable recompression chamber
+Transportable recompression chamber

+A transportable decompression chamber is a relatively small chamber in which a diver and an inside attendant can be transported under pressure by land, sea or air at a pressure suitable for hyperbaric treatment.
+The chamber is designed for transfer under pressure to a full-side decompression chamber at the destination, either directly or via a transfer chamber The US Navy Transportable Recompression Chamber System (TRCS) is an example of this type.
+TRCS Mod0 comprises a conical chamber called the Transportable Recompression Chamber (TRC) and a cylindrical Transfer Lock (TL), which can be connected by a NATO flange coupling, and is provided with a compressed air and oxygen supply system.
+The component chambers are mounted on wheeled trolleys and have a design pressure of 110 psi gauge which is suitable for most of the US Navy treatment schedules that are relevant for bounce dives.
+At 1268 lb It is not truly portable by manpower in most circumstances, but the wheels make it fairly easy to move around on a horizontal surface.

 Hyperbaric rescue and escape systems

 A saturated diver who needs to be evacuated should preferably be transported without a significant change in ambient pressure.
 Hyperbaric evacuation requires pressurised transportation equipment, and could be required in a range of situations: